 1. Safety of data

 Fingerprints are unique to people and when someone needs to keep the storage of their fingerprints within a system naturally, there will be a lot of questions about the safety of it.
 If this data falls in the hand of miscreants, they can take a lot of advantage of it.
-Hence when looking for a good biometric attendance system, it is of paramount importance to understand how the data is protected and kept safe within its storage system.
+Hence when looking for a good biometric attendance machine, it is of paramount importance to understand how the data is protected and kept safe within its storage system.

 With the age of computers, it has become straightforward to steal data from systems; it is, therefore, prudent to ensure that the latest anti-theft software are installed along with the biometric attendance system.